Reliable-Information-Lab-HEVS/att_viz/paper.md

 [//]: # (Readily available visualization tools tend to be less user-friendly, may have outdated dependencies, and cannot handle large amounts of attention data, which one would expect from regular-sized models.
 This is because HTML visualizations are used, and they need to contain the full attention matrix, the size of which depends on the number of layers, attention heads, and the number of prompt and completion tokens. `att_viz` supports larger completion sizes, as well as bigger models, by splitting the visualization into multiple files when needed.
 Furthermore, it is a fully-documented Python package, designed to be easily extensible in order to fit specific users' needs.)

 ## Target Audience
-This package is optimized for domain experts in the fields of potential LLM applications, novice to ML-specific libraries and using models deployed on the `transformers` library, seeking to leverage self-attention maps to better understand the behavior of LLM models in their field.
-We believe it could be most used to academic researchers, industry practitioners, and students who do not specialize in ML.
+This package is optimized for domain experts in the fields of potential LLM applications, novices to ML-specific libraries and using models deployed on the `transformers` library, seeking to leverage self-attention maps to better understand the behaviour of LLM models in their field.
+We believe it could be most useful to academic researchers, industry practitioners, and students who do not specialize in ML.

 ## Features